Do They Still Use Mercury In Thermometers

 Conclusion

-In conclusion, the use of mercury in thermometers is decreasing due to the well-documented health and environmental risks associated with mercury exposure.
+To wrap this up, the use of mercury in thermometers is decreasing due to the well-documented health and environmental risks associated with mercury exposure.
 While mercury thermometers were once a standard tool for measuring temperature, safer and more convenient alternatives have emerged.
 Digital thermometers, alcohol-filled thermometers, and electronic sensors have largely replaced mercury thermometers in healthcare, households, and industrial settings.

 What are your experiences with thermometers?
 Share your thoughts and questions in the comments below, and let's continue the conversation about safer and more sustainable ways to measure temperature!